Drancy: 20th and 21st centuries

 During World War II, Drancy was the site of the Drancy internment camp where Jews, Gypsies, and others were held before being shipped to the Nazi concentration camps.
 In 1976, the Memorial to the Deportation at Drancy was created by sculptor Shlomo Selinger to commemorate the French Jews imprisoned in the camp.
+In 2009 the memorial was vandalised.
+The French government vowed to find those responsible for painting swastikas on it.